-Smoking and the use of Tobacco Products, including e-cigarettes/vape devices, are prohibited on all property, both indoors and outdoors, owned by, or under the control of, the College, including buildings and vehicles, College grounds, athletic fields, and recreational spaces.
+Smoking and the use of Tobacco/Nicotine Products, including but not limited to e-cigarettes/vape devices, are prohibited on all property, both indoors and outdoors, owned by, or under the control of, the College, including buildings and vehicles, College grounds, athletic fields, and recreational spaces.
 The entire policy is available on the Springfield College website.